Chinook Indian Nation: Administration and membership

 The Chinook Indian Nation is based in Bay Center, Washington.
 It is governed by an elected tribal chair and a council with nine members.
 It has committees on communications, culture, enrollment, fisheries, fund development, health and social services, lands, and scholarship.
 The tribe's land claim spans from the Pacific Ocean to around Oak Point, Washington in the east.
+Most citizens live near the tribes' historical homeland in the counties of Pacific and Wahkiakum in Washington and Clatsop and Columbia in Oregon.
+The tribal council discouraged tribal disenrollment in 2016.

 The tribe has 3,123 citizens, as of 2022.
 Citizens are descended from the Lower Chinook, Clatsop, Willapa, Wahkiakum, and Cathlamet tribes, as listed in the tribe's constitution.
 The Chinook Indian Nation includes one of the largest populations with Clatsop ancestry.
-Most citizens live near the tribes' historical homeland in the counties of Pacific and Wahkiakum in Washington and Clatsop and Columbia in Oregon.
-The tribal council discouraged tribal disenrollment in 2016.
 The organization owns less than five acres of land, donated by members, as of 2017.

+According to tribal chair Tony Johnson, the Chinook Nation's unrecognized status has hindered "economic development, the establishment of a land base, the preservation of our culture, the reinstatement of fishing and hunting rights, the ability to repatriate our ancestors’ bones and sacred items from museum collections, and the ability to better care for our community's health and well-being."
+The tribe's lack of funding led to the closure of its food bank in November 2011, and it could barely cover the cost of its tribal office as of 2017.
+Senate Bill 5433 of the Washington State Senate required schools to "incorporate curricula about... the nearest federally recognized Indian tribe or tribes", which excluded the unrecognized Chinook Nation.
+As it is not covered by the Native American Graves Protection and Repatriation Act, the tribe has been unable to protect burial sites such as the Ero Boldt Cemetery, destroyed by a private landowner, and another site accidentally damaged by utility workers.
+The Chinook have been ineligible for federal funding, such as a relief package during the COVID-19 pandemic.
+As it did not receive COVID-19 supplies, members had to get vaccines from neighboring tribes.
+However, citizens are eligible for Individual Indian Money accounts from the federal Department of the Interior.